 Now send the links to these people on their real Facebook profile.
 Be careful about how you send the tracking links, make sure your message is well crafted.
-I recommend you reading my previous Article for the tips.
+I recommend you read my previous article for the tips.

 Many times you may not find the match that means the people you doubted are either using multiple devices with different internet connections or the culprit is not on your list.
-In this case, we will use IP address look-up tool to track the location of the Facebook user.
+In this case, we will use the IP address lookup tool to track the location of the Facebook user.

-Important attributes to look-up is the Domain which contains the Internet service provider’s name, Location (sometimes not correct).
+Important attributes to look-up are the Domain which contains the Internet service provider’s name, Location (sometimes not correct).
 If you think the location is known then just copy the Latitude & Longitude details (Ex: 12°58’33″N 77°36’12″E) and paste it in Google to trace the location.
-But The most important attribute is the domain.
+But the most important attribute is the domain.

-In most cases, you should be able to find the location of the user.
+In most cases, you should be able to track the location of a Facebook user.
 If nothing works and the matter is serious, then please approach police with all your findings and register an FIR against the Facebook user who is bothering you.
 If you have any questions or doubts, feel free to contact us.